simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-powershell/index.en.md

 coverAlt: "An image of a superhero standing in front of a computer with the Windows logo on the screen and a shield in hand, symbolizing the importance of secure coding practices for protecting Windows-based systems."
 coverCaption: ""
 ---
 PowerShell is a popular task automation and configuration management framework that is used to automate repetitive tasks and simplify management of Windows-based systems.
-As with any programming language, PowerShell code can be vulnerable to security threats if developers do not follow secure coding standards.
+As with any programming language, PowerShell code can be vulnerable to security threats if developers don't follow secure coding standards.
 In this article, we will discuss best practices for secure coding in PowerShell.

 ____